 (65) In order to demonstrate compliance with this Regulation, the controller or processor should document each processing operation.
-Each controller and processor should be obliged to co-operate with the supervisory authority and make this documentation, on request, available to it, so that it might serve for monitoring those processing operations. should establish a uniform format for the documentation of this information across the Union.
+Each controller and processor should be obliged to co-operate with the supervisory authority and make this documentation, on request, available to it, so that it might serve for monitoring those processing operations.

+(65) In order to demonstrate compliance with this Regulation, the controller or processor should maintain relevant information on the main categories of processing undertaken.
+The Commission should establish a uniform format for the documentation of this information across the Union.
 Each controller and processor should be obliged to co-operate with the supervisory authority and make this documentation, on request, available to it, so that it might assist the supervisory authority in evaluating the compliance of those main categories of processing with this Regulation